theraw/raws/README.md

 Isn't About i can or not. but just i don't what to make this private.
 Everyone can see what they will use.

 Here will write raws script before to publish in https://github.com/systemroot/raws .
-So nothing to see here.